Qiskit/RFCs/0000-experiment-dataframe.md

 ### B. Introduction of artifacts

 Result database allows experimentalists to store `artifact` data per experiment ID.
 Thus, in QE, we can add `ExperimentData.artifact` to save supplementary data such as raw curve data points.
-In principle this can be a free-from dictionary, but it would be better to provide the artifact base class and subclasses to support custom JSON serialization to generate the REST API payload and the input data type validation.
+In principle this can be a free-from dictionary, but it would be better to provide the artifact base class and subclasses to support saving the object in a particular data format, e.g. something like `DataFrame.to_csv()`.
+For IBM Experiment service, this would require a custom JSON serialization to generate the REST API payload.
 In the following we describe `CurveAnalysisArtifact` for `CurveAnalysis`.
 Note that artifact must be the [thread-safe container](https://github.com/Qiskit/qiskit-experiments/blob/b150427f86c74a02d638e06507864c7bb060c27c/qiskit_experiments/database_service/utils.py#L168-L245) subclass.
 Each analysis class must know the associated artifact subclass to populate the supplementary data.

 The artifact is a part of `ExpeirmentData`, however, each `BaseAnalysis._run_analysis` method must instantiate and return a list of artifact instances to the experiment data.
 For example, a composite analysis instance may return multiple artifacts for each qubit or experiment.

 #### BaseArtifact

 The base class of the artifact.
-Probably Python `dataclass`.
-This class implements `__json_encode__` and `__json_decode__` methods and subclass can override if necessary.
+Probably a Python `dataclass`.
+This class at least implements following methods with no code implementation, i.e. `NotImplementedError`, and subclass can override if necessary.
+- to_json(): Save this artifact in JSON data format.
+- to_pickle(): Save this artifact in pickle data format.

 This base class may have the field for list of figures.
 In addition to this, artifact object must provide metadata including
 - experiment (str): Name of experiment that generated this data.
-- device_components (List[DeviceComponent]): List of device components that this data is associated with.
+- components (List[DeviceComponent]): List of device components that this data is associated with.
-- creation_datetime (datetime): When this data is created.
+- date (datetime): When this data is created.
 For example, an experimentalists can sort the artifacts by date to visualize the trend of curves in a heat map in line with time.

 #### CurveAnalysisArtifact